DEFRA/rod-catch-returns-performance-tests-js/README.md

 ## Running

 This will run the tests and output the results in the console.
+Make sure the environment is started!

 ```shell script
 npm test